Navy Pilot Who Filmed A Possible UFO Says ‘It Wasn’t Behaving By The Normal Laws Of Physics’

-The Navy pilot who filmed a possible UFO is speaking out about the event, emphasizing that what he saw deemed to defy the natural laws of physics.
-Though the incident happened 15 years ago, Chad Underwood still recalls the incident as if it were yesterday.
-At the time, the video of the aircraft caused national headlines, and the erratic UFO was give the name the “Tic Tac,” which Underwood himself coined (via New York Magazine).
+The Navy pilot who filmed a possible UFO is speaking out about the event, emphasizing that what he saw seemed to defy the natural laws of physics.
+Though the incident happened 15 years ago, Chad Underwood still recalls the sighting as if it were yesterday.
+At the time, the video of the aircraft caused national headlines, and the erratic, alleged UFO was give the name the “Tic Tac,” which Underwood coined, according to the New York Magazine.

-Underwood had declined to speak out previously due to the fear that his name would be associated with tinfoil hat theories about aliens.
+Underwood reportedly declined to speak out previously due to the fear that his name would be associated with tinfoil hat theories about aliens.
 However, he has decided to shed light on his experience, especially since the object remains a mystery.

-The incident happened on November 10, 2004, when a radar operator reported a number of odd and slow-moving objects off of San Clemente Island, close to San Diego.
+The incident happened on November 10, 2004, when a radar operator reported a number of odd and slow-moving objects off San Clemente Island, close to San Diego.
 There were between five and ten of them in total.
-The objects were at an altitude too high to be birds, and were moving at a pace that made them too slow to be aircraft.
-Moreover, they did not seem to be on a flight path, instead acting erratically.
+The objects were at an altitude too high to be birds and were moving at a pace that made them too slow to be aircraft.
+Moreover, they did not seem to be on a flight path.
+Instead, they were moving erratically.

 In a military report, Day would later describe the objects as having “exhibited ballistic-missile characteristics.”